How to Paint on Rusty Metal: A Vintage Cart Makeover You Can Do in a Weekend

-- Random orbital sander and sandpaper
+- Random orbital sander or sanding block and

 - Safety goggles